 The power of modelling

-In NLP modelling is an integral part of growth, building confidence and change.
-And I have used modeling too to teach myself new skills and to become a more confident person.
+In NLP, modelling is integral to growth, building confidence and change.
+And I have used modelling too to teach myself new skills and to become a more confident person.

-I am an introvert, who values connecting with people.
+I am an introvert who values connecting with people.
 So I looked at extroverts to find out what they do, and how they relate to others.
-Modelling has allowed me to become more outgoing and it has made it easier for me to approach people.
+Modelling has allowed me to become more outgoing, and it has made it easier for me to approach people.
 I looked at how confident people walk, and I checked myself out in shopping windows, correcting my posture until I noticed that I started to walk more confidently.
-Now people don’t believe me when I reveal that I am an introvert and when I see my reflection, at times, I don’t even recognise myself.
+Now people don’t believe me when I reveal that I am an introvert, and when I see my reflection, I don’t even recognise myself at times.

 To answer the big question.
 Should you fake it?

 The answer is a resounding yes.
 But there are a few conditions you should put on yourself: